TateWalker/TateWalker.github.io/_posts/2019-05-22-passwords.md

 > twTwbTgtB

-There are 3 consonants in 'Amazon', so we capitalized every third letter.
+There are 3 consonants in "Amazon", so we capitalized every third letter.

 ### Add Some Numbers